F5Networks/f5-azure-arm-templates/supported/ha-avset/new_stack/README.md

 The template also supports updating the next hop of Azure User-Defined Routes (UDRs) to use the active BIG-IP VEs internal self IP address .
 Specify a comma-delimited list of managedRoutes and a routeTableTag in the template to define the UDRs to be updated.
 All UDRs with destinations matching managedRoutes and configured in Azure Route Tables tagged with "f5_ha:<routeTableTag>" will use the active BIG-IP VE as the next hop for those routes.

+**Networking Stack Type:** This solution deploys into a new networking stack, which is created along with the solution.

 ## Prerequisites and configuration notes
   - **Important**: When you configure the admin password for the BIG-IP VE in the template, you cannot use the characters **#** or **'** (single quote).
   - If you are deploying the BYOL template, you must have a valid BIG-IP license token.